Pacittos/Prysm-guide-to-auto-create-validators/README.md

 Request Goerlie Eth to be deposited to your Goerli Eth1 account.
 You can determine the public key of your account  by running *ethereal --network=goerli account list*.
 Each validator will require 32 Eth and a small transaction cost.

 ## Automatically create and fund the validators

-### Example how to create and fund five validators
+### Example of how to create and fund five validators
 **Warning: You can only run this script once without creating double deposits!
 In case you ran this script previously you want to change *STARTVALIDATOR* and *ENDVALIDATOR*.
 At the bottom of this section an experimental script is implemented with more error checks.**

 You can check your existing wallets with: